-- 1. What impact do social determinants of health have on commercial tobacco product use and adverse health outcomes among infant and maternal health within this cohort? - 2.
-What adverse perinatal and maternal health outcomes are attributable to prenatal smoking among this cohort?
+- 1. What impact do social determinants of health have on commercial tobacco product use and adverse health outcomes among infant and maternal health within the community identified in the proposal? - 2.
+What adverse perinatal and maternal health outcomes are attributable to prenatal smoking among this community?
 Is the relationship causal? - 3.
-Are there predisposed health or behavioral risks (e.g., maternal metabolic disorders, mental health illness, etc. .) that when combined with maternal smoking result in more severe and adverse infant and maternal health outcomes? - 4.
-What is the prevalence of commercial tobacco product use among this cohort during the postpartum period (4th trimester)?
+Are there predisposed health or behavioral risks (e.g., maternal metabolic disorders, mental health illness, etc.) that when combined with maternal smoking result in more severe and adverse infant and maternal health outcomes? - 4.
+What is the prevalence of commercial tobacco product use among this community during the postpartum period (4th trimester)?
 Is there an increase in adverse maternal health outcomes, during this period (4th trimester)?
-Are these outcomes preventable? - NOTE: To promote the sharing of scientific data generated by this RFP, TRDRP will maintain a data repository for public access in a manner consistent with copyright law.
+Are these outcomes preventable?